MaximPodgore/cse15l-lab-reports/index.md

 ![image](https://maximpodgore.github.io/cse15l-lab-reports/img5.png)

-Then input your Tritonlink password
-Once you're in you should see this
+Then input your Tritonlink password to be logged into the server Once you're in you should see this

 ![image](https://maximpodgore.github.io/cse15l-lab-reports/img6.png)